Equivariant instanton homology: Comparison with Donaldson's theory

+To define the map $p$, choose basepoints $q_\alpha \in \alpha$.
 Recall from Definition \ref{trans-chains} and Lemma \ref{qi-trans} that, given a countable family $\mathcal F$ of maps from $\delta$-chains to a space $X$, the geometric chain complex has a quasi-isomorphic subcomplex $C_*^{\textup{gm},\mathcal F}(X;R)$, spanned by those chains which are transverse on every stratum to the countable family of maps.
 If $X$ is an $SO(3)$-orbit, this is a $\Lambda(u)$-invariant subcomplex, because the evaluation map $SO(3) \to X$ is a submersion.
 This means that the product of any chain with the fundamental class is transverse to any element of $\mathcal F$.

 To define the map take $\mathcal F$ to include the basepoint $q_\alpha$.
 In degree zero, any 0-dimensional $\delta$-chain has an underlying oriented point, and the projection is given by counting these with sign.
 In top degree, we send a $\delta$-chain $\sigma: P \to \alpha$ to the signed count $\# \sigma^{-1}(q_\alpha)$.
-Note that to define the sign of this signed count, we need to choose an underlying orientation of $\alpha$, which determines the generator of $H_{\dim \alpha}(\alpha; R)$ we should send $1$ to.
-The homomorphism we obtain is independent of this choice of orientation of $\alpha$.
+Note that to define the sign of this signed count, we need to choose an underlying orientation of $\alpha$, which determines the generator of $H_{\dim \alpha}(\alpha; R)$ we should send $\sigma$ to.
+Changing the orientation of $\alpha$ changes this sign twice, so the resulting map is independent of any choice of orientation of $\alpha$.

 Unfortunately, the fiber products with moduli spaces do not send chains transverse to $q_\alpha$ to chains transverse to $q_\beta$.
 So this submodule of $\widetilde{CI}$ is \emph{not} a subcomplex.
 To fix this, we enlarge the collection $\mathcal F$ that our chains must be transverse to.